tuckerweibell/recipe/packages/recipe/src/components/EzBarChart/EzBarChart.md

 If your dataset may sometimes be an empty array, work with design to render something other than a blank chart, perhaps an `EzBlankState`.

+In some cases, like server-side rendering, a deterministic id may be needed.
+If needed, use prop `idPrefix`.

 ```jsx
 () => {
   const DATA = [